ClapeyronThermo/Clapeyron.jl/docs/src/user_guide/basic_usage.md

   T = inversion_temperature(model, p, z)
   B = second_virial_coefficient(model, T, z)
   ```

-We note that whilst the bulk properties are all compatible with mixtures, the VLE and critical properties methods are only compatible with pure systems.
-The extension to mixtures is currently in development.

 `Clapeyron` also supports physical units through the use of `Unitful.jl`.